 Challenges of Self-Driving Cars

 However, the transition to self-driving cars isn’t without its hurdles.
-One of the most significant challenges for the self-driving car market is consumer trust and determining liability in autonomous vehicle accidents.
+One of the most significant challenges for the self-driving car market is consumer trust and determining liability in autonomous vehicle accidents.Â

-Unlike accidents involving human drivers, where fault is typically assigned based on a human being’s negligence, determining liability in self-driving car accidents may involve complex questions of software malfunction, sensor errors, or third-party negligence.
+Unlike car accidents involving human drivers, where fault is typically assigned based on a human being’s negligence, determining liability in self-driving car accidents may involve complex questions of software malfunction, sensor errors, or third-party negligence.
 It can be scary for consumers to feel that their car is not fully controlled by them, leaving room for a wider variety of factors that could cause a car accident by their vehicle or another on the road, even with a safe, attentive driver behind the wheel.

-Complex Chain of Responsibility
+Complex Chain of Responsibility in self-driving car accidents

 Is the driver partially at fault for not reacting “quickly enough” to correct their vehicle?
 Is the software company that designed the software at fault, or is it the auto-manufacturer who installed and tested it?
 What if another driver is also in a self-driving car?
 The web of responsibility can become pretty complex in self-driving car accident investigations.